Birth of Carlo Bugatti

 In 1914, Bugatti was already dreaming of making the greatest and most luxurious car of all time.
 In 1926, he finally made his dream a reality with the “Royale”.
 The “Royale” was the most expensive car of all time – and it still holds that title today.
-The eight-cylinder engine had a displacement of 12.7 litres and a power output of 300 hp.
+The eight-cylinder engine had a displacement of 12.7 liters and a power output of 300 PS.
 Unfortunately, this legendary car was launched right in the midst of the economic crisis of the early 1930s, and the high cost of developing it almost ruined Bugatti.
 Only six “Royale” units were ever made, but there were a total of eleven different bodyshells for these six chassis.
 Only three of the six were sold to customers.

 The Type 43 created a sensation when it was unveiled in 1927.
 Inspired by the Type 35, it had a “Grand Sport” body, but the interior was slightly more spacious than in the Grand Prix models and it had a “real” windscreen.

 In 1927, Emilio Materassi won in a Bugatti Type 35C, which was fitted with a compressor for the first time.
 This upgrade helped Bugatti to maintain its winning streak.